Saturday, November 13, 2010

 Chogyal’s Ham Radio SOS through Gecko

 During my interactions with Horst Geerken during those days, I was informed about a compilation of a book about his life in Indonesia along with his Ham records.
-He also did mention that a few pages in his book shall have his proud and emotional experiences talking with AC3PT, the Chogyal of Sikkim to the Ham world.
-A few months back I received a mail from Geerken informing me about the release of his book that had been titled “A Gecko for Luck; 18 years in Indonesia”.
-I am thankful to Geerken that he did not find it difficult in sending me a copy of his book.
+He also mentioned that a few pages in his book should contain his proud and emotional experiences talking with AC3PT, the Chogyal of Sikkim, about the Ham world.
+A few months back, I received an email from Geerken informing me about the release of his book that had been titled “A Gecko for Luck; 18 years in Indonesia”.
+I am thankful to Geerken that he did not find it difficult to send me a copy of his book.

-Suddenly there is some noise on the other side of the caller and the radio call gets silence, writes Geerken recalling his short talk with the Chogyal of Sikkim at his short wave frequency Radio Ham.
+Suddenly, there is some noise on the other side of the caller, and the radio call gets silent, writes Geerken, recalling his short talk with the Chogyal of Sikkim at his short wave frequency Radio Ham.

-A Swedish journalist friend of Horst Geerken was also hearing the conversation between the Chogyal and Geerken; he immediately checked that scenario of Sikkim through his news agencies and in a few minutes confirmed that the emergency call from Sikkim was genuine.
-Press agencies in Sweden, Indonesia, and Singapore along with German were informed.
-Based on the talk of Geerken the annexation of Sikkim found detailed report coverage on the newspapers of Sweden, Germany, Strait Times in Singapore, and the Jakarta Times the next day.
+A Swedish journalist friend of Horst Geerken was also hearing the conversation between the Chogyal and Geerken; he immediately checked the scenario of Sikkim through his news agencies and, in a few minutes, confirmed that the emergency call from Sikkim was genuine.
+Press agencies in Sweden, Indonesia, and Singapore, along with Germany, were informed.
+Based on the talk of Geerken the annexation of Sikkim found detailed report coverage in the newspapers of Sweden, Germany, Strait Times in Singapore, and the Jakarta Times the next day.

 Geerken writes the news of the annexation of Sikkim spread like wildfire.
-India after international pressure that had foreign journalists and visitors visiting Sikkim admitted the news after a few days.
-Foreign Journalists were later on prohibited to enter Sikkim.
-It is more of an interesting irony that even to this day foreign visitors need a special permit to visit Sikkim.
+India, after international pressure that had foreign journalists and visitors visiting Sikkim, admitted the news after a few days.
+Foreign Journalists were later on prohibited from entering Sikkim.
+It is more of an interesting irony that even to this day, foreign visitors need a special permit to visit Sikkim.

-Two years later Geerken receives a letter from Chogyal Palden Thondup Namgyal and thanked him for helping him in his moment of distress call.
-The King was without his kingdom and he did mention in his letter that he was under house arrest and supposedly not allowed to write to Geerken about his situation.
+Two years later, Geerken receives a letter from Chogyal Palden Thondup Namgyal, who thanks him for helping him during his distress call.
+The King was without his kingdom, and he mentioned in his letter that he was under house arrest and supposedly not allowed to write to Geerken about his situation.
 The radio equipment licensed to the King was also taken away.
-Lastly, the King invites Geerken to his Palace at Sikkim if an Indian authority at Sikkim provides the permission.
+Lastly, the King invites Geerken to his Palace at Sikkim if an Indian authority at Sikkim provides permission.

-Thrice Geerken’s permission to enter Sikkim was canceled without any proper explanation.
+Thrice Geerken's permission to enter Sikkim was cancelled without any proper explanation.
 Finally, after twenty years of the passing of the last Chogyal of Sikkim in 2002, Geerken gets permission to visit Sikkim.
-He did visit places in and around Gangtok but it was that roof of Chogyal’s Palace that once had a radio aerial that connected him during his stay in Indonesia that was never to be seen again.
+He did visit places in and around Gangtok, but it was that roof of Chogyal’s Palace that once had a radio aerial that connected him during his stay in Indonesia, and it was never to be seen again.

 No comments: